XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 What are the fees on cryptocurrencies?

-Fee TypeConditions at CIBC Investor EdgeMarket Average (crypto brokers)
+Fee TypeConditions at CIBC Investor EdgeMarket Average (crypto or CFD brokers)

 Buy/sell fees